Other / mixed grade configuration · Brooklyn, NY

 How many students attend Ps 256 Benjamin Banneker?

 Ps 256 Benjamin Banneker has 178 students enrolled.
-It is a other school in BROOKLYN, NY.
+It is a public school in Brooklyn, NY.

 What is the student-teacher ratio at Ps 256 Benjamin Banneker?